isomerpages/moe-sls/_teacher-user-guide/Plan/(A3) Attach Assignments and Resources to Events (New).md

 <li>On the Personal Event card, click the <strong>Plus</strong> icon and select <strong>From My Drive</strong>, <strong>From Library</strong>, or <strong>From Starred Resources</strong> under Attach Resources.</li>
 <li>Alternatively, click the <strong>Event</strong> card to open the Event Details subpage.
 Click <strong>Attach</strong> and select a resource location - <strong>From My Drive</strong>, <strong>From Library</strong>, <strong>From Starred Resources</strong>.
 	<ol style="list-style-type: lower-alpha;">
-<li>From My Drive: select between My Lessons and Shared with Me by clicking <strong>Open</strong> below the respective folder title.
-Select a Lesson by clicking the radio button, followed by <strong>Choose</strong>.</li>
+<li>From My Drive: select between My Modules and Shared with Me by clicking <strong>Open</strong> below the respective folder title.
+Select a Module by clicking the radio button, followed by <strong>Choose</strong>.</li>
-<li>From Library: <a target="_blank" href="/teacher-user-guide/discover/search-for-resources/">search for a Lesson</a> from MOE Library or Community Gallery.
-Select a <strong>Lesson card</strong> to add that particular lesson as a resource.
+<li>From Library: <a target="_blank" href="/teacher-user-guide/discover/search-for-resources/">search for a Module</a> from MOE Library or Community Gallery.
+Select a <strong>Module card</strong> to add that particular lesson as a resource.
 Click the <strong>View Details</strong> icon to view the lesson details.
-You may select <strong>Choose</strong> to add the Lesson as a resource, or <strong>Back to Attach Resources</strong> to select a different Lesson.</li>
+You may select <strong>Choose</strong> to add the Module as a resource, or <strong>Back to Attach Resources</strong> to select a different Module.</li>
-<li>From Starred Resources: Select a <strong>Lesson card</strong> to add that particular lesson as a resource.</li>
+<li>From Starred Resources: Select a <strong>Module card</strong> to add that particular lesson as a resource.</li>
 <li>After selecting a resource, you will be brought back to the Event Details subpage, with the selected resource attached.</li>
 </ol>
 <h2>Attaching Resources to a Class Group Event</h2>